ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
+Combining Design Patterns in JavaScript: Creating Powerful Solutions - <a href="https://medium.com/@artemkhrenov/combining-design-patterns-in-javascript-creating-powerful-solutions-d85754680ab9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Artem Khrienov`**

+<blockquote>When I first started learning design patterns, I treated each one as a separate tool with a specific purpose.
+It was like having a toolbox…
+Continue reading on Medium »</blockquote>

-Implementing Effective API Rate Limiting and Throttling in Node.js - <a href="https://javascript.plainenglish.io/implementing-effective-api-rate-limiting-and-throttling-in-node-js-4753c0321785?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+Native TypeScript in Node: A Practical Migration Playbook - <a href="https://javascript.plainenglish.io/native-typescript-in-node-a-practical-migration-playbook-a54f91a82bea?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aryan Garg`**
+✍️ **posted by `Nikita Kryzhanouski`**

-<blockquote>The art of keeping APIs resilient: balancing bursts, stopping abuse, and ensuring fairness in Node.js apps.
+<blockquote>If you’ve been using ts-node or tsx to run your TypeScript, it’s time to simplify.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
-How to create AI-Powered Log Monitoring: Detecting Anomalies in Node.js Systems - <a href="https://blog.gopenai.com/how-to-create-ai-powered-log-monitoring-detecting-anomalies-in-node-js-systems-277d58d3961d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Somendradev`**

-<blockquote>Logs are the heartbeat of your Node.js applications.
-They tell you when things are healthy — or when something is about to break.
-But…
-Continue reading on GoPenAI »</blockquote>

 <h3>3.
-Spring Boot vs Node.js: Why Your Choice Says Everything About You as a Developer - <a href="https://javascript.plainenglish.io/spring-boot-vs-node-js-why-your-choice-says-everything-about-you-as-a-developer-4946e081f148?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Automation Testing with Node.js: A Practical Guide - <a href="https://medium.com/@srikanthenjamoori/automation-testing-with-node-js-a-practical-guide-b06b5f1b9f17?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Devrim Ozcay`**
+✍️ **posted by `Srikanth Enjamoori`**

-<blockquote>The Technology Stack Choice That Reveals Your Programming Philosophy and Career Trajectory
+<blockquote>Learn automation testing with Node.js using Playwright, Puppeteer, Cypress & more.
+Practice on demo sites and handle reCAPTCHA the right…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
+Handling Uncaught Exceptions and Unhandled Rejections in Node.js - <a href="https://blog.stackademic.com/handling-uncaught-exceptions-and-unhandled-rejections-in-node-js-0a54c2497457?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dipak Ahirav`**

+<blockquote>Don’t let your Node.js app crash unexpectedly — learn to handle errors like a pro.
+Continue reading on Stackademic »</blockquote>

-Deploying a Node.js Backend on AWS EC2 with PM2, Nginx, and SSL (Complete Guide) - <a href="https://medium.com/@muhammad-huzaifa/deploying-a-node-js-backend-on-aws-ec2-with-pm2-nginx-and-ssl-complete-guide-1a97c397b67e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Advanced Node.js Series (Part 5): Securing Your Node.js Applications - <a href="https://habtesoft.medium.com/advanced-node-js-series-part-5-securing-your-node-js-applications-fe30a2208bb9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Huzaifa`**
+✍️ **posted by `habtesoft`**

-<blockquote>Deploy your Node.js backend on AWS EC2 with PM2, Nginx & SSL.
-Full step-by-step guide to get your API production-ready.
+<blockquote>You can have the most performant, well-architected Node.js application in the world, but if it's not secure, it's a liability.
+Security…
 Continue reading on Medium »</blockquote>

+<h3>6.
+From Inbox to CRM: Building IMAP Ingestion and Outbound Email in Node.js - <a href="https://medium.com/@abhishekkalonia20/from-inbox-to-crm-building-imap-ingestion-and-outbound-email-in-node-js-e76d233f89e4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Abhi kalonia`**

+<blockquote>In today’s customer-centric business environment, integrating email communication directly into your CRM is no longer a luxury — it’s a…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-From $20 Bug Fixes to $10k SaaS: My JavaScript Money Journey - <a href="https://javascript.plainenglish.io/from-20-bug-fixes-to-10k-saas-my-javascript-money-journey-6b2c39b547da?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Priority Queues Explained: The Hidden Power Behind Efficient Scheduling and Algorithms - <a href="https://medium.com/@Abidak/priority-queues-explained-the-hidden-power-behind-efficient-scheduling-and-algorithms-89d815418cba?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zeeshan Safdar`**
+✍️ **posted by `Abid Khan`**

-<blockquote>How I Turned Browser Tricks into Full-Stack Income
+<blockquote>When we talk about algorithms and data structures, heaps often steal the spotlight because of their role in heapsort.
+But heaps have…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-DSA Lecture 45 : Insertion in Doubly Linked List For Head & Tail - <a href="https://medium.com/coding-nexus/dsa-lecture-45-insertion-in-doubly-linked-list-for-head-tail-85b319041b8e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The #1 Mistake New Developers Make, And How to Finally Escape It - <a href="https://aws.plainenglish.io/the-1-mistake-new-developers-make-and-how-to-finally-escape-it-3bc62725fa12?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `YogiCode`**
+✍️ **posted by `Yasmine`**

-<blockquote>Step by step guide with code and visuals.
+<blockquote>Soaking up endless tutorials but still can’t build your own projects?
+This guide shows why beginners get stuck in “Tutorial Hell” and how…
-Continue reading on Coding Nexus »</blockquote>
+Continue reading on AWS in Plain English »</blockquote>

 <h3>3.
-I Built a Full Website in 30 Seconds (And You Can Too) — OpenLovable’s Mind-Blowing No-Code… - <a href="https://medium.com/synthetic-futures/i-built-a-full-website-in-30-seconds-and-you-can-too-openlovables-mind-blowing-no-code-7105a2dbd172?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Event-Driven Architecture with Amazon EventBridge: A Complete Guide - <a href="https://aws.plainenglish.io/event-driven-architecture-with-amazon-eventbridge-a-complete-guide-301715975c01?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Andy Nguyen`**
+✍️ **posted by `Rizqi Mulki`**

-<blockquote>I just cloned the entire Firecrawl website in under 30 seconds.
-The AI scraped it, analyzed the structure, and rebuilt it with React…
+<blockquote>How a 5-person team scaled to 10 million events per day without breaking their architecture — or their sanity
-Continue reading on Synthetic Futures »</blockquote>
+Continue reading on AWS in Plain English »</blockquote>

 <h3>4.
-How Botnation AI Is Changing the Way Businesses Use Chatbots in 2025 - <a href="https://medium.com/@HostGrowth/how-botnation-ai-is-changing-the-way-businesses-use-chatbots-in-2025-0d8a039e49aa?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+About Sally Kamara — Founder at SK Design Media, Web Designer and Digital Marketer - <a href="https://medium.com/@contactskdesignmedia/about-sally-kamara-founder-at-sk-design-media-web-designer-and-digital-marketer-7229e3f155e7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `HostGrowth`**
+✍️ **posted by `Sally Kamara`**

-<blockquote>In the fast-changing world of digital marketing and customer support, businesses are always looking for smarter tools to connect with…
+<blockquote>WordPress Web Designer & Digital Marketing Strategist
 Continue reading on Medium »</blockquote>

+<h3>5.
+Python for Cloud-Native Development: Dockerizing and Deploying Applications - <a href="https://python.plainenglish.io/python-for-cloud-native-development-dockerizing-and-deploying-applications-7f07339b4649?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ghost Writer`**

+<blockquote>How I stopped worrying about servers and let containers do the heavy lifting
+Continue reading on Python in Plain English »</blockquote>

+<h3>6.
+Implementing the Observer and Strategy Patterns in Python for Event Systems - <a href="https://python.plainenglish.io/implementing-the-observer-and-strategy-patterns-in-python-for-event-systems-b35b0e5d3b1b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ghost Writer`**

+<blockquote>How automation meets design patterns (without making your code a tangled mess)
+Continue reading on Python in Plain English »</blockquote>

+<h3>7.
+Working with Binary Data in Python: struct, memoryview, and Beyond - <a href="https://python.plainenglish.io/working-with-binary-data-in-python-struct-memoryview-and-beyond-3b524d95e3b6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ghost Writer`**

+<blockquote>How Python’s hidden tools help you automate low-level data handling like a pro
+Continue reading on Python in Plain English »</blockquote>

+<h3>8.
+Python as a Revenue Engine: How I Built Paid Automation, Privacy Tools, and Recurring Income - <a href="https://python.plainenglish.io/python-as-a-revenue-engine-how-i-built-paid-automation-privacy-tools-and-recurring-income-fa7d9107c064?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Zeeshan Safdar`**

+<blockquote>Practical Python projects that saved clients time and converted into steady paychecks
+Continue reading on Python in Plain English »</blockquote>

+<h3>9.
+Building My Own Python Automation Hub: How I Streamlined Everything - <a href="https://python.plainenglish.io/building-my-own-python-automation-hub-how-i-streamlined-everything-8924f4a70435?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Zeeshan Safdar`**

+<blockquote>When I first started working with Python, I was fascinated by how a few lines of code could remove hours of repetitive work.
+Over the…
+Continue reading on Python in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>